-Yes, a honeymoon can be gorgeous and amazing if you’re in a magical city or on a magnificent mountaintop.
-There are ranches where you’ll be living it up, and bucolic lake cabins that create a fairytale feel.
-But you can’t deny the classic honeymoon dream: crystal-clear water, fine white sand, plush palm trees, tropical cocktails and no one around.
+Yes, a honeymoon can be gorgeous and amazing if you’re in a magical city or on a magnificent mountaintop, there are ranches where you’ll be living it up, and bucolic lake cabins that create a fairytale feel.
+But you can’t deny the classic honeymoon dream: crystal-clear water, fine white sand, plush palm trees, tropical cocktails, and no one around.
 No matter which hemisphere or time zone it’s in, being on an island automatically makes you feel that much more removed from the “real world.”
 And isn’t that what a honeymoon is all about—escaping reality and living your best vacation life in a drop-dead beautiful place?
 Here, in no particular order, 25 of our favorite islands for your most epic romantic holiday.

-The island may be temporarily operating at less than 100 percent thanks to the devastating effects of this hurricane season, but expect the tony French nation to be fully up and running ASAP so that a new class of newlyweds can discover for themselves exactly why it’s so sought after a destination.
+The island may be temporarily operating at less than 100 percent thanks to the devastating effects of the hurricane season, but expect the French nation to be fully up and running ASAP so that a new class of newlyweds can discover for themselves exactly why it’s so sought after a destination.
 Chic, romantic hotels perfect for a sexy getaway include Le Toiny and Le Barthelemy, which are working to reopen even better than before.
 Fortunately some of the island’s restaurants—perfect for sipping rosé and eating fresh fish on the picturesque beaches—are already back in business.

 Bora Bora, French Polynesia

 It didn’t get its reputation as the honeymoon island for nothing.
-This French Polynesia gem is undeniably fabulous: Think powdered-sugar beaches marred only with the shadows of palm tree fringe, and the most turquoise water imaginable.
-You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant) but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave, the Four Seasons Bora Bora, Conrad Bora Bora Nui and St. Regis Bora Bora among them.
-(Test out their spas—you won’t be sorry.)
+This French Polynesia gem is undeniably fabulous: think powdered-sugar beaches marred only with the shadows of palm tree fringe, and the most turquoise water imaginable.
+You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant) but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave, the Four Seasons Bora Bora, Conrad Bora Bora Nui, and St. Regis Bora Bora among them (test out their spas—you won’t be sorry).
 That is, of course, until it’s time to slip off the pontoon for some world-class snorkeling.

 There might not be much of a feeling of seclusion on this classic Greek island when you’re out watching its world-famous sunset over the caldera, but there are still plenty of places to be alone and intimate—try Grace Santorini, for one.
 Lovers come to Santorini for its charm, evidenced in the stacked and whitewashed structures dotting its hillsides and the plethora of adorable restaurants with panoramic vistas and incredible—oftentimes locally grown—Mediterranean-Greek cuisine.
-Pretty much everyone on the island is on the same page: It’s a place made for romance.
+Pretty much everyone on the island is on the same page: it’s a place made for romance.

 A little unexpected, yes, but no less paradisiacal than any more tried-and-true locales.
 The archipelago in the bluest of blues Sulu Sea comprises a few key destinations, among them Coron, Palawan Island and the private islands that hold Amanpulo and Two Seasons Coron Island Resort & Spa.
 One way to spend a day would be to simply lie on the perfect beach and observe the way the crystalline water and sky evolve in jaw-dropping shades as the sun rises and sets magically.
 Boat trips are a fun and sometimes adventurous way to experience the idyllic surroundings—with plenty of opportunities to jump in wearing a snorkel to explore the beauty under the surface.
 Oh, and the locals are the sweetest and the food the freshest.